xemexpress/UniMemo/README.md

 #### Online Payment Platform

-Online payment platforms include digital wallets and paying agents.
-They help transfer money and deal with the paid deposit so that the offerers are reassured to pay in advance and trust is build among users.
+<div style="text-align: justify;">Online payment platforms include <u>digital wallets</u> and <u>paying agents</u>.
+They help transfer money and deal with the paid deposit so that the offerers are reassured to pay in advance and trust is build among users.</div>

 #### Business Partners

-Shopping points (Stores) will do the quotation, promise to arrage refund for unchecked commodity, as well as putting the paid commodity into the sealed bag so as to avoid the commodity being swapped.
+<div style="text-align: justify;">Shopping points (Stores) will do the quotation, promise to arrage refund for unchecked commodity, as well as putting the paid commodity into the sealed bag so as to avoid the commodity being swapped.</div>

-Once the sealed bag is opened, the commodity is checked.
+<div style="margin-top: 12px; text-align: justify;">Once the sealed bag is opened, the commodity is checked.
 Stores reserve the right not to refund it.
-Regarding the commodity, the system only recommend those which are sealed or have standardized production, excluding cooked to order takeaways, vegetables, fruits, seafoods, meat, dairy and soy products that require constant low temperature storage.
+Regarding the commodity, the system <u>only recommends those which are sealed or have standardized production, excluding cooked to order takeaways, vegetables, fruits, seafoods, meat, dairy and soy products that require constant low temperature storage</u>.</div>

 #### Anonymous Communication

-To provide users with instant voice, text and image messaging while protecting users' privacy.
+<div style="text-align: justify;">To provide users with instant voice, text and image messaging while protecting users' privacy.</div>

 #### Two-way Evaluation

-Users can evaluate the interections they had with others after the settlement.
-Good ratings are sepcified by a default sentence while reasons must be given to verify bad ratings.
+<div style="text-align: justify;">Users can evaluate the interections they had with others after the settlement.
+Good ratings are sepcified by a default sentence while reasons must be given to verify bad ratings.</div>
 | Offerer                            | Bypasser                         |
 | ---------------------------------- | -------------------------------- |
 | -                                  | Difficult to find the shops      |